RandomSearch18/a-level-project/docs/readme.md

 #### Sprint 3 stakeholder feedback

 I showed the routing options to Andrew.
 He was happy to see that the options persisted after you refresh the page.
-He also liked the wording I had used, e.g. "avoid" for the default for highter-traffic roads.
+He also liked the wording I had used, e.g. "avoid" for the default for higher-traffic roads.
 Overall. he was impressed with the feature.

 #### Sprint 3 post-development testing